aragon/protocol/docs/4-entry-points/2-controller.md

 ## 4.2.
 Controller

-The `Controller` is core component of the architecture whose main responsibilities are permissions, modules, Protocol terms, and Protocol configurations management.
+The `Controller` is core component of the architecture whose main responsibilities are permissions, modules, Court terms, and Court configurations management.
 To read more information about its responsibilities and structure, go to [section 2](../2-architecture).

 ### 4.2.1.
 Constructor

 - **Actor:** Deployer account
 - **Inputs:**
-    - **Term duration:** Duration in seconds per Protocol term
+    - **Term duration:** Duration in seconds per Court term
-    - **First-term start time:** Timestamp in seconds when the Protocol will start
+    - **First-term start time:** Timestamp in seconds when the Court will start
     - **Governor:** Object containing
         - **Funds governor:** Address of the governor allowed to manipulate module's funds
         - **Config governor:** Address of the governor allowed to manipulate protocol settings